Flow / Admins / Developers

 • A Screen element, only available in a Screen Flow, allows you to present a screen to the user.
 This screen can display information from the data your Flow is working on, or it can be used to collect information from the user.

-• An Action element allows you to pass data through to a pre-existing standard or custom action such as Send Email, a Quick Create, or a custom Apex action.
+• An Action element allows you to pass data through to a pre-existing standard or custom action, such as Send Email, a Quick Create, or a custom Apex action.

 • A Subflow element allows you to call another Flow within your current Flow – this means that if you have another complex Flow set up, you don’t need to replicate the logic in your new Flow.
 This also makes maintenance easier as you only need to update your logic once if you design your Flows well enough!

-Logic elements include Decisions, Assignments, and Loops.
+Logic elements include Decisions, Assignments, Transforms, Filters, Sorts, and Loops.

 • Decisions allow you to split your Flow depending on the data that’s being sent through it.